 "Proceeding" is defined as all activities related to a non-criminal resolution of an institutional disciplinary complaint, including, but not limited to, factfinding investigations, formal or informal meetings, and hearings.
 Proceeding does not include communications and meetings between officials and victims concerning accommodations or protective measures to be provided to a victim.
 In this statement you must disclose all of your institution's procedures for campus disciplinary action in cases of alleged dating violence, domestic violence, sexual assault, and stalking.
-For each type of proceeding, list all of the steps involved and the anticipated timeline for each step, and describe the decision-making process, including who is responsible for making decisions.
+For each type of proceeding, list all of the steps involved and the Protective measures should minimize the burden on the victim.

+Procedures for institutional disciplinary action citation 34 CFR 668.46(k) anticipated timeline for each step, and describe the decisionmaking process, including who is responsible for making decisions.
 Describe, in detail, how an individual can file a complaint.
 Provide contact information for the person or office to which the complaint should be made, the location of any forms required, and the options for filing the complaint (i.e., inperson, electronically, by phone).
 Also, describe how your institution decides which type of proceeding will be used for which cases and who makes that decision (i.e., do sexual assaults automatically get assigned a formal hearing).